Table of Contents

 A Record

-The A indicates “Address” and this is the primary type of DNS record.
+The A indicates “Address,” and this is the primary type of DNS record.
 It indicates the IP address of a given domain.
-The most common use of A record is IP address lookups.
-Mainly for matching a domain name for instance raghavonsecurity.com to an IPv4 address.
+The most common use of an A record is IP address lookups.
+Mainly for matching a domain name, for instance, raghavonsecurity.com, to an IPv4 address.
 This helps the user to remember the website instead of memorizing the IPv4 address.
-As explained above DNS resolver automatically carries out by sending a query.
+As explained above, the DNS resolver automatically carries out by sending a query.

 Copyright reasons hide some domains.
 You can easily find different domains or your target domain to get the domain name records.